0foo/study_notes/rhcsa-summary/topics/important_processes.md

 1. chroot /sysroot
     * make /sysroot the new root /
 1. make your changes!!!
 1. 1.
-The SELinux context will be messed up now two options:
+The SELinux context will be messed up now three options:
     1. create file in root directory:   /.autorelabel
         * force SELinux to relable file system
         * note: this is easier but can cause relabeling issue